-Go High and Stay Well: 5 Healthy Tips for High Altitude Travel from On Call’s Chief Medical Officer
+Go High and Stay Well: 5 Healthy Tips for High Altitude Travel

 According to our Chief Medical Officer, Dr. Michelle Nathan, “The higher you go, the “thinner” the air gets, and when you go too high too fast, your body cannot get the oxygen it needs.”

-Whether you’re traveling for business in Mexico City, taking a break from studying near Machu Picchu, or even doing some camping in the Swiss Alps, here is Dr. Nathan’s advice for travelers looking to stay healthy in higher altitude destinations.
+Whether you’re traveling for business in Mexico City, taking a break from studying near Machu Picchu, or even doing some camping in the Swiss Alps, here is Dr. Nathan’s advice for travelers looking to stay healthy in high altitude destinations.

 1) Learn about your destination—believe it or not, you don’t have to climb to the top of Mount Everest or ski the highest mountain in the Swiss Alps to experience altitude sickness.
-In fact, many people plan trips to high altitude destinations and may not even know it..
+In fact, many people plan trips to high altitude destinations and may not even know it.
 A general rule of thumb is the closer you live to sea level, the harder of a time you’ll have when visiting higher altitudes—also, be particularly cautious if you’ve experienced symptoms of altitude sickness before.

 4) Watch What You Eat…and Drink—when all is said and done, complex carbohydrates allow you to use oxygen more efficiently and help maintain your energy levels—both important factors in preventing altitude sickness.
-Plan on eating plenty of complex carbohydrates including whole grains, fruits, vegetables and legumes.
+Plan on eating plenty of complex carbohydrates including whole grains, fruits, vegetables, and legumes.

-Symptoms of altitude sickness can surface with even the healthiest athletes and are NOT a sign of weakness!
+5) Know the Danger Signs—symptoms of altitude sickness can surface with even the healthiest athletes and are NOT a sign of weakness!

 • Headaches

-• Dizziness
+• Tiredness/Fatigue

-• Loss of appetite
+• Lack of appetite

-• Nausea/vomiting
+• Nausea

-• Insomnia
+• Vomiting

 About On Call International: